jxxcarlson/elmbyexample/src/dataVisualization/README.md

 3. Click on `Get Data`

-When you did this, the request "/data=100" was sent to http://localhost:8000.
-That server generated a sequence of integers by doing a random walk: start with zero, then repeatedly add random elements of {+1, -1}.
+When you did this, the request "/data=100" was sent to the server at http://localhost:8000.
+The server generated a sequence of 100 integers by doing a random walk: start with zero, then repeatedly add random elements of {+1, -1}.

 The server can be modified to generate other "time series."